 Kata'ib Hezbollah: Kata'ib Hezbollah (KH) is an Iranian-sponsored, anti-American Shiite militia operating in Iraq with ancillary operations in Syria.
 Like AAH, Kata'ib Hezbollah is a splinter group of Muqtada al-Sadr's Jaish al-Mahdi, which was created by Iran's Quds Force in 2007 and is considered by the U.S. to be "a direct action arm" of the IRGC.
 KH has a reputation as a secretive and highly skilled militia that is entrusted with Iran's most sensitive weaponry.
 In contrast to AAH, Kata'ib Hezbollah is focused exclusively on militant, rather than political or social, activities.
-Little is known about the group's structure, but its leader, Abu Mahdi al-Mohandes, serves as Iraq's deputy national security advisor and as the deputy commander of the PMF.
+Little is known about the group's structure, but its former leader, Abu Mahdi al-Mohandes, served as Iraq's deputy national security advisor and as the deputy commander of the PMF.
+He was killed, along with former Quds Force commander Qassem Soleimani, in the January 2020 U.S. drone strike at Baghdad International Airport.